aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

 11. When AMI moves from **Pending** to **Available**, launch a new instance with the AMI.
     1. This process may take an hour or more depending on storage class and data volume.
 12. When new instance is launched using this AMI, it will enroll **automatically**, and without any further intervention.
-    1. Cleanup (`prodFlag`) is available to revoke permissions and remove files.
+    1. IMPORTANT: Ensure that any new instance launched from this AMI has an appropriate **㊙️🪪 IAM instance profile** that can retrieve the credentials.
-    2. Code in enroll-ec2-mac can auto-enable Screen Sharing when enrollment is complete.
+    2. Cleanup (`prodFlag`) is available to revoke permissions and remove files.
-    3. Ensure that any newly launched instance has an appropriate **㊙️🪪 IAM instance profile** that can retrieve the credentials.
+    3. Code in `enroll-ec2-mac` can auto-enable Screen Sharing when enrollment is complete.